sebastienblanc/keycloak-demos/README.md

 * Run `mvn wildfly-swarm:run`
 * Browse to `http://localhost:9000/`
 * You will be redirect to the Keycloak login screen, you use `sebi/password` as credentials
-* If you click `Load cusotmers` in the header menu, a list of customers will retrieved from the microservice we deployed just before
+* If you click `Load customers` in the header menu, a list of customers will be retrieved from the microservice we deployed just before.

 __note__ : The folder `angular-client` contains the source of the angular app, you can also run it from there but you will need to have `npm` , `node` and `bower` installed.
 To run it :
 * npm install
 * bower install
 * grunt serve